 Vision As described above, the main source of observation information to agents within the the Obstacle Tower is a rendered RGB image of the environment from a third person perspective.
 Unlike previous environments such as the ALE (Bellemare et al. 2013), VizDoom (Kempka et al. 2016), and Malmo (Johnson et al. 2016), which contain low resolution textures, simple 3D geometry, and simple lighting, the Obstacle Tower contains high-fidelity real-time lighting, complex 3D shapes, and high-resolution textures.
-All of this combined corresponds to a visual observation which better emulates that of the physical world than these other environments.
-Furthermore, the floors in the environment can be rendered in one of multiple different visual themes, such as Ancient or Industrial.
-The combination of high-fidelity visuals in addition to visual variation means that we expect models with much greater representational capacity than models used in previous approaches such as A3C (Mnih et al. 2016) or DQN (Mnih et al. 2015) will be needed to perform well at interpreting the visual information in the environment.
+All of this combined corresponds to a visual observation which better Better emulates that of the physical world than these other enviendates ronments.
+Furthermore, the floors in the environment can be rendered in one of multiple different visual themes, such as was as a second se Ancient or Industrial.
+The combination of high-fidelity visuals in addition to visual variation means that we expect modpossible els with much greater representational capacity than models used in previous approaches such as A3C (Mnih et al. 2016) or DQN (Mnih et al. 2015) will be needed to perform well at interpreting the visual information in the environment.

 Generalization & Vision Humans can easily understand that two different doors seen under different lighting conditions are still doors.
-We expect that general-purpose agents should have similar abilities, however this is not the case.
+We expect that general-purpose agents of vision should have similar abilities, however this is not the case.
 In many cases agents trained under one set of visual conditions, and then tested on even a slightly different visual conditions perform much worse at the same task.
 This can be seen in cases where slight perturbations of the RBG image observation provided to the agent result in dramatic decreases in performance (Huang et al. 2017).
 The procedural lighting and visual appearance of floors within the Obstacle Tower means that agents will need to be able to generalize to new visual appearances which they may never have directly experienced before.

 Control In order for the agent to perform well on the Obstacle Tower environment, it must be able to navigate through multiple rooms and floors.
-Each of these rooms can contain multiple possible obstacles, enemies, and moving platforms, all of which require fine-tuned control over the agent's movement.
+Each of these rooms can contain multiple possible obstacles, enemies, and moving Require platforms, all of which require fine-tuned control over the fine-tuned agent's movement.
 Floors of the environment can also contain puzzle rooms, which involve the physical manipulation of objects within the room in order to unlock doors to other rooms on the floor.
-We expect that in order for agents to perform well on these sub-tasks, the ability to model and predict the results of the agents actions within the environment will be of benefit.
+We expect that in order for agents to perform well on these sub-tasks, the ability to model and predict "planing the results of the agents actions within the environment will be of benefit.

-Generalization & Control The layout of the rooms on ever floor are different on each instance of the Obstacle Tower, as such we expect methods which are designed to exploit determinism of the training environment, such as Brute (Machado et al. 2017) and Go-Explore (Ecoffet et al. 2018) to perform poorly on the test set of environments.
-It is also the case that within a single instance of a Tower, there are elements of the environment which contain stochastic behavior, such as the movement of platforms and enemies.
-Planning Depending on the difficulty of the floor, some floors of the Obstacle Tower require reasoning over multiple dependencies in order to arrive at the end room.
-For example, some rooms cannot be accessed without a key that can only be obtained in rooms sometimes very far from the door they open, thus requiring planning the path to take appropriately in order not to waste the limited time the agent has.
+Generalization & Control The layout of the rooms on Render ever floor are different on each instance of the Obstacle Tower, as such we expect methods which are designed to exploit determinism of the training environment, such as Brute (Machado et al. 2017) and Go-Explore (Ecoffet et al. 2018) to perform poorly on the test set of environments.
+It is also the case that within a single instance of a Tower, there are R elements of the environment which contain stochastic behavior, such as the movement of platforms and enemies.